smlombardi/gruvbox-syntax/README.md

 # gruvbox-syntax theme

+This version of Gruvbox has been enhanced for the latest features of Atom, such as syntax coloring for Angular JS HTML and Typescript.

 Originally a [vim theme](https://github.com/morhetz/gruvbox), this theme is based on the excellent port to Sublime by [Briles](http://brianreilly.me/gruvbox/).

 Font used in screenshots is Operator Mono.
 Comments are in italics.